devmor-j/fm-time-tracking-dashboard/README.md

 ### Screenshot

 Designed with responsiveness in mind.
-Mobile-first developement means this project was styled for small screens with a `flexbox stack layout'.
-Tablet breakpoint is on 768px which means that screens larger than that will view the`grid layout`.
+Mobile-first developement means this project was styled for small screens with a `flexbox stack layout`.
+Tablet breakpoint is on 768px which means that screens larger than that will view the `grid layout`.

 Desktop [1536px]